weiling-yu/react-git-test/README.md

-Course / Front-End Web Development with React
+Course / Front-End Web Development with React / Use of reactstrap, single-page app, controlled forms, React-Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).